dolittle/DotNET.Applications/Documentation/Articles/getting_started.md

 ---
 # Getting Started

-Getting started with doLittle is very simple.
+Getting started with Dolittle is very simple.

 ## Visual Studio

-The main Visual Studio solution file that is being used and maintained sits inside the root folder of the project and is called `doLittle.sln`.
+The main Visual Studio solution file that is being used and maintained sits inside the root folder of the project and is called `Dolittle.sln`.
 It holds all the projects and you should be able to run this directly.
 Minimum requirement is Visual Studio 2015.